 This action will force the restart of your app.

-- In the same network settings tab, you should verify that the Container Port identified thee matches the container port used by your app.
-It can be 80 or 8080 for Nginx and static apps, 3001 for Go, and so forth.
-The point is that it must be the same as the exposed port in your Dockerfile.
+- In the same network settings tab, you should verify that the App Port identified there matches the container port used by your app.

 - Make sure the current build is running and has not failed.
 You can verify the current status inside the “Logs” tab :

 - If there was no other build that was running before, and the last build for your app failed, the error will persist until a valid one gets deployed to the app.